localstack/docs/content/en/user-guide/aws/dynamodb/index.md

 ## Global tables

-LocalStack has limited support for global tables (version 2019).
+LocalStack has support for global tables (version 2019).
 These are tables belonging to the same account and replicated across different regions.

 Following example illustrates the use of global tables: